At some point in time you’re probably going to hear “mixing in key”, or “harmonic mixing” get thrown around a lot.

 This mixing technique has shown literally millions of DJs all over the world how powerful it is to mix compatible tracks together.

-Harmonic mixing can help you test out your mixing skills, whether you’re blending basslines, melodies, vocals, samples, tracks, and more.
+It can help you test out your mixing skills, whether you’re blending basslines, melodies, vocals, samples, tracks, and more.
 This basic technique really can unlock a whole new world of possibilities.
 You’ll enjoy flawless mash-ups, and impeccable mixes, while learning how to control the energy of your set like a pro.

 Harmonic Mixing Software Can be the Answer for Beginners

-Mixed in Key is a popular DJing software program that makes harmonic mixing a breeze.
+Mixed in Key is a popular DJing software that makes mixing in key a breeze.
 This program will scan your music library and match the results to the Camelot wheel.
 The resulting information will tell you what key the sample or song is in, but that’s not all.
 Mixed in Key goes one step further by telling you what songs will work the best together.
-This program can be a great option for new DJs because the user doesn’t need to have a deep understanding of music theory or keys.
+This can be a great option for new DJs because the user doesn’t need to have a deep understanding of music theory or keys.

 Whereas, Mixed in Key remains the go-to choice for DJs and musicians of all skill levels.
-It’s a program that covers all the bases, and one that will automatically send the sorting results to your DJ software program in order to provide you with the most accurate information possible.
+It’s a program that covers all the bases, and one that will automatically send the sorting results to your DJ software in order to provide you with the most accurate information possible.
 Obviously, this is a surefire way to ensure that your mixes are always on point.

 The Importance of Key Matching Mixes